Emergency Medical Technology - Basic Level Emergency Medical Technician

-The EMT curriculum provides the student with the necessary skills to seek employment with ambulance service companies as an Emergency Medical Technicians I-A. Emphasis is on the fundamental principles and skills required to provide emergency medical care for patients at the scene of an accident or the onset of sudden illness and during transport to a medical care facility.
+The Basic Level Emergency Medical Technician curriculum provides the student with the necessary knowledge and skills to seek employment with ambulance service companies, first responder agencies, fire departments, and hospitals as an Emergency Medical Technician (EMT).
+Emphasis is on the fundamental principles and skills required to provide emergency medical care for the ill or injured at the scene of an accident or the onset of sudden illness and during transport to a medical care facility.

 Requirements for the Occupational Skills Certificate

 - EMED 101A – Emergency Medical Technology (6.5)